jondgoodwin/cone/PLAN.md

-# Cone - 0.1.0 -> 0.2.0 Project Plan (as of Jan.
-31, 2017)
+# Cone - 0.1.0 -> 0.2.0 Project Plan (as of March 22, 2017)

 ## Current status

 The compiler translates Cone programs to C-ABI compatible object files on Windows, Linux and Mac OS.
 As demonstrated by the Cone playground, it supports the following documented language features:

-- Function declarations with typed parameters, return type and code block
+- Function & method declarations with typed parameters, return type and code block
 - Global & local variable declaration and initialization
 - Return statements (implicit and explicit)
 - Assignment expressions